Yalton/Ergosphere/docs/misc_garbage.md

 Visible on screen should check if mesh is in the way We start on day 2 for event manager bad
 Event points acrue too quickly

-Each manager tracking days individually, this is scuffed and dogshit

-Claude keeps making the managers exports, it is retarded